society-for-the-blind/slate2-proposal/slate2_proposal.md

 This decentralization of information sources simplifies management for programs and services by only dealing with client data that pertains to them, using their own specialized and mostly proprietary software.
 For example, SIP and CORE maintains client information in Slate, the Low Vision Clinic uses EyeCare.

 Departments on the other hand, that need to see the big picture (such as Resource Development, Billing, HR), draw the short straw because data will need to be aggregated manually and consolidated into their own proprietary software (e.g., Raiser's Edge, Quickbooks) if automation is missing or difficult to implement (if not impossible).
 Software at Society for the Blind do not communicate directly with each other because they are native Windows applications[^footnote-native_apps].
-Many of these software suppliers are starting to move to the Cloud, sharing the largest common platform (the World Wide Web) and technologies (web standards such as HTML, CSS, Javascript) but instead of embracing open standards to enable interoperation and collaboration, many of them just keep continuing bad practices.[@dzone-cloud;@iw-cloud]
+Many of these vendors are starting to move to the Cloud, sharing the largest common platform (the World Wide Web) and technologies (web standards such as HTML, CSS, Javascript) but instead of embracing open standards to enable interoperation and collaboration, many of them just keep continuing bad practices.[@dzone-cloud;@iw-cloud]

 [^footnote-native_apps]: With Slate being one exception but it can be viewed as a native application because it is not maintained anymore and its closed source.